 OK, on to the married woman.
-I kinda left the best for last because this particular triangle, one woman and two men, is really under her control.
+I left the best for last because in this particular triangle, with one woman and two men, the triangle is really under her control.
 She’s the orchestra leader, so to speak.
 Her psychological issues are running the show, or more precisely, the triangle.
-The hard part is she’s usually too well defended to get help for her problematic love-life.
+The hard part is, she’s usually too well defended to get help for her problematic love life.

-This is the kind of thing that ages people.
+This is the kind of situation that ages people.
 If she could recover from such an evening and say, this is crazy!
-I need to fix my love-life, she’s be better off (healthier in mind and body) very quickly.
+I need to fix my love life she’d be better off (healthier in mind and body).
 Unfortunately, most triangulated married women opt for a resurgence of effort and energy into getting better at controlling the double lives they are trying to lead.

 As a psychologist, I know that double living is toxic.
 You can’t be healthy and living a double life.
 Unfortunately, a lower percentage of married women in triangles have that insightful need for change I just described before the triangle falls apart against her will.

 The common ways in which this kind of triangle falls apart are: the ‘other man’ goes to therapy to leave the addictive sexualized relationship he has with the married woman, the married man and the ‘other man’ fight and force a change in the arrangement, the married man divorces his wife for infidelity, children complicate and interfere with the double life agenda of the married women, or last and least, the married woman realizes that there is less pain in the long run if she lets go of the ‘other man’ and makes a decision about her marriage.